 The Lalit Chandigarh – The Lalit Chandigarh will take you on the calm side of Chandigarh city with all the facilities of a 5-star hotel.
 The Lalit Chandigarh will be the best place to stay in Chandigarh for those who are willing to spend a relaxing getaway in the city with no stress about staying close to the city centre.

 Chandigarh being the party capital of Punjab, it is undoubtedly a foodie’s paradise and there are a variety of places to eat in Chandigarh.
 During my short 1.5 days stay in Chandigarh I have tried a variety of restaurants possible.

 Chaayos for Snacks

 Being a tea person and love our Indian desi chai.
 After already tried Chayyos in Delhi I love their decor and authentic chai.
-Desi signature chai and palak patta crispies from Chayyos are my all time favorites.
-If you’re in Elate Mall around Industrial area, don’t forget to stop by my favorite tea outlet from Chandigarh.
+Desi signature chai and palak patta crispies from Chayyos are my all time favourites.
+If you’re in Elate Mall around Industrial area, don’t forget to stop by my favourite tea outlet from Chandigarh.

 Pyramid for dinner